Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 The live website can be found [here].(https://vijusuren.github.io/my-first-repo1/index.html).

-The OD'S Restaurant Website was built at the request of Owner.
-The client wanted a fully responsive website that could be used to advertise and showcase their dishes.
-The client wants the ability to increase customer though the website.
+The OD'S Restaurant Website was built by Own Idea.
+The Items shown in this websites are famous and delicious south Indian dishes.
 ***
 ## UX Design